reality/sd_paper/README.md

 # Order of execution

+## Processing literature phenotypes

+You can skip this phase, but if you want to regenerate the literature phenotypes and their mappings to DOID, you can run the following:

+### groovy scripts/process_litphens.groovy

 ## groovy scripts/format.groovy > data/raw_transactions.tsv

 This interpolates the raw CSV files provided by WS into a single file.